tommyers-dev/rlean-core/README.md

 LastUpdated is a model that is include by default if there are entities that make calls against the API to populate one or more objects in state.
 This state object is used by the syncAfterTimeElapsed model attribute, but is also useful for debugging.

 ## Tips

-- Wrap your functional components in [React memo](https://reactjs.org/docs/react-api.html#reactmemo).
-This package uses Context API for state management.
-Using [React memo](https://reactjs.org/docs/react-api.html#reactmemo) will prevent your components from re-rendering unnecessarily when there are state changes that your components don't care about.

 - Make sure entities are included in the export files in the lib/entities folder.
 If they are not all exported from the index.js file, those objects will not work.
 - Make sure entities and utilities are included in the export files in the lib/entities and lib/utilities folder.
 If they are not all exported from the index.js files in each of those folders, those objects will not work.